2015 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2015-D Nickel Value

-The 2015-D Jefferson nickel emerged from Denver Mint production exceeding 800 million pieces, representing the highest mintage among 2015 nickel issues and establishing this as the most abundant variant from that year.
+The 2015-D Jefferson nickel emerged from the Denver Mint with a production total of 846,720,000 pieces—the highest mintage among 2015 nickel issues and the most abundant variant from that year.

 2015-D Nickel Price/Grade Chart